-3.1.4 Digital Multiplexer (DIGMUX)
+5.1.4 Digital Multiplexer (DIGMUX)

 This multiplexer in front of the DACs can select between video signals at 1x or 2x the pixel clock rate.
-It is also used to switch in blanking/sync level data generated by the display timing generator (DTG) block and test pattern data (e.g., color bars, IC-controlled DAC levels) or to perform data insertion (CGMS) during vertical blanking.
+It is also used to switch in blanking/sync level data generated by the display timing generator (DTG) block and test pattern data (for example, color bars, IC-controlled DAC levels) or to perform data insertion (CGMS) during vertical blanking.

-3.1.5 Display Timing Generator (DTG)
+5.1.5 Display Timing Generator (DTG)